Last Updated: December 9, 2021

 - Right to withdraw consent.
 To the extent 23andMe requests and you provide your consent to the processing of your Personal Information, you can withdraw your consent at any time.
 Your withdrawal will not affect the lawfulness of our processing based on consent before your withdrawal.

 - Right of access to and rectification of your Personal Information.
-Our site allows you to access and rectify certain Registration Information within your Account Settings, and your Self-Reported Information by going to the surveys page.
-You can download your raw Genetic Information within your Account Settings or by going to the applicable tool in “Tools.”
+Our site allows you to access and rectify certain Registration Information within your 23andMe Account Settings, and your Self-Reported Information by going to the surveys page, and other information as required by applicable law.
+You can download your raw Genetic Information within your 23andMe Account Settings or by going to the applicable tool in “Tools”.
 If you would like to access or rectify any other information, contact Customer Care and we will do our best to assist you without undue delay.
 We may reject part or all of your request if responding to your request could adversely affect the rights and freedoms of others.

 - Right to erasure (or, “Right to be Forgotten”).
-As explained under Section 5.d. (“Account Deletion”), we allow our customers to delete theiraccounts at any time.
+As explained under Section 5.d.
+(Account Deletion), we allow you to delete your account at any time.
 You can request erasure of Personal Information that: (a) is no longer necessary in relation to the purposes for which it was collected or otherwise processed; (b) was collected in relation to processing to which you previously consented, but later withdrew such consent; or (c) was collected in relation to processing activities to which you object, and there are no overriding legitimate grounds for our processing.
 If we have made your Personal Information public and we are required to erase such Personal Information, we will take reasonable steps, including technical measures, to inform controllers that are processing any links to or copies or replications of your Personal Information of your erasure request.
 Our assistance with your request for erasure is subject to limitations by relevant data protection laws, available technology and the cost of implementation.

 - Right to data portability.
-If we process your Personal Information based on a contract with you or based on your consent, or the processing is carried out by automated means, you may request to receive your Personal Information in a structured, commonly used and machine-readable format, and to have us transfer your Personal Information directly to another controller, where technically feasible, unless exercise of this right adversely affects the rights and freedoms of others.
-A “controller” is a natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of your Personal Information.
+If we process your Personal Information based on a contract with you or based on your consent, or the processing is carried out by automated means, you may request your Personal Information in a structured, commonly used and machine-readable format.
+You may also request the transfer of your Personal Information directly to another controller, where technically feasible, unless choosing to exercise this right adversely affects the rights and freedoms of others.
+A “controller” is a natural or legal person, public authority, agency or other body which alone or jointly with others, determines the purposes and means of the processing of your Personal Information.

 - Right to restriction of our processing.
 You can restrict our processing of your Personal Information where one of the following applies: (a) you dispute the accuracy of Personal Information processed by 23andMe (for a period enabling us to verify its accuracy); (b) the processing is unlawful and you oppose the erasure of the Personal Information and request the restriction of its use instead; (c) 23andMe no longer needs the Personal Information for the purposes of the processing, but it is required by you for the establishment, exercise or defense of legal claims; and (d) you have objected to certain processing relying on legitimate interest, pending the verification whether 23andMe’s legitimate grounds override your rights.
 Restricted Personal Information shall only be processed with your consent or for the establishment, exercise or defense of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest.
 We will notify you if the restriction is lifted.